 His publications include Acting as a Way of Salvation: A Study of Raganuga Bhakti Sadhana (New York: Oxford University Press, 1984), Journey Through the Twelve Forests: An Encounter with Krishna (New York: Oxford University Press, 1994), The Bhaktirasamritasindhu of Rupa Gosvamin (New Delhi: Indira Gandhi National Centre for the Arts, 2003), River of Love in an Age of Pollution: The Yamuna River of Northern India (Berkeley: University of California Press, 2006), and People Trees: Worship of Trees in Northern India (New York: Oxford University Press, 2013).
 He is currently working on a new book tentatively titled “Loving Stones: Making the Impossible Possible in the Worship of Mount Govardhan.”

 Dr. Haberman first became acquainted with the Semester at Sea program while an undergraduate at the University of Colorado-Boulder, where he received a B.A. in Religious Studies.
 He sailed with the program the spring semester of 1973, and his experience on the ship contributed significantly to his decision to make the study of world religions his life-long career.
-Dr. Haberman returned to the program as faculty, sailing with his wife and two children the spring semester of 2002.
+Dr. Haberman returned to the program as faculty on the Spring 2002 and Spring 2017 voyages.
 He is eager for yet another voyage.